The Diamond Model Theory: Shaping The Future Of National Competitiveness

 What Future Directions Can We Anticipate for the Diamond Model Theory?

-1. Integration with Entrepreneurial and Innovation Ecosystems: The model might be expanded to more explicitly include elements of entrepreneurship and innovation ecosystems.
+1. Integration with Entrepreneurial and Innovation Ecosystems: The model might be expanded to include more explicitly elements of entrepreneurship and innovation ecosystems.
 This includes startup culture, innovation hubs, and the role of venture capital, which are critical for fostering new industries and transforming existing ones.

 5. Broader Applicability to Various Economic Sectors: As the global economy diversifies into services, technology, and knowledge-based industries, the model might be adapted to better fit these sectors, which do not rely as heavily on traditional factor conditions.